SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-with-comments.md

 > [Comments]
 > Context - Participants who contribute by data, computing, or financial means will be given some agency in how these contributions can or cannot be used.
 > * Colleen Pridemore: Aren't there any other contributing factors?
 Such as contributing to the factors of this document for example?
+>   - Vanessa Cardui: I kinda feel like this kind of work falls under the umbrella of "contributing data"?
+But actually, maybe not - maybe we need an additional one, something like "contribute by organising/planning/work/thinking??"
+>   - Colleen Pridemore: I agree.
+I think "contributing data" can cover a host of actions, right?
 >

 Ultimately, this is envisioned as an app interface, but initial implementation will be via a web2 website.